ghorsington/COM3D2.i18nEx/README.md

 > [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator/) as it shouldn't cause any
 > translation mixups compared to `CM3D2.AutoTranslator.Plugin.dll`.

 1. Download the latest version from the [releases](https://github.com/denikson/COM3D2.i18nEx/releases).
-Pick either the `_Sybaris.zip` or `_BepInEx.zip` depending on which loader you have.

 2. After downloading, put the contents of the archive into the game folder (i.e. where `COM3D2.exe` is located).